GetSure

 • Allows you to pay in advance and take care of all the details of your funeral so that your loved ones do not have to handle the stress of making the arrangements after you’re gone.

-• You get to ensure that your funeral is handled just the way you have envisioned.
-You can even choose the type of funeral and the cemetery plot you wish you lie in.
+• You get to ensure that your funeral is handled just as you envisioned.
+You can even choose the type of funeral and the cemetery plot you wish to lie in.

 • Guaranteed plans enable you to lock in the current market prices for your last arrangements, meaning that your family members wouldn’t need to pay any additional fees if the prices were to go up.